hymnsrepo/hymnsrepo-site/_hymns/i-will-play.md

 ---
-title: "I will play before the Lord"
+title: I will play before the Lord
+subtitle: Bob Dufford
 ---

 I will play before the Lord,